Does formalizing reasoning require new mathematics?

 One level deeper: why is mathematics so effective at describing reality?

-If formalism determines what's thinkable, then we have to reckon with a disquieting possibility: that inadequate formalism doesn't merely slow us down but stops us entirely.
-And stops us in a way we can't perceive, because the thoughts we can't have don't announce themselves as missing.
+If formalism determines what's thinkable, then inadequate formalism doesn't merely slow us down.
+It stops us.
+And it stops us in a way we can't perceive, because the thoughts we can't have don't announce themselves as missing.
 We experience them only as absence, as the place where inquiry trails off without knowing why.

 The scientists before Newton weren't stupid.
 They couldn't think correctly about motion because the mathematics didn't exist.
 The physicists before Riemann weren't incurious.
 They couldn't conceive of curved space because the structure hadn't been articulated.